top of page

 The verb 'drown' has an etymology rooted in Old English.
 It comes from the Old English word 'druncnian,' which meant 'to be swallowed up by water' or 'to be submerged.'
 This Old English term is related to the Proto-Germanic word 'drunkan,' which signified 'to be plunged into liquid.'
 The word 'drunkan' is further linked to the Proto-Indo-European root '*dhreugh,' which carries the idea of 'to sink' or 'to plunge.'
 Therefore, the etymology of 'drown' conveys the grim concept of dying by suffocating underwater or in another liquid, where one is submerged or engulfed to the point of asphyxiation.
 The word has retained this fundamental meaning through linguistic evolution and continues to describe the tragic and fatal act of suffocation due to immersion in a liquid medium.

-Quiz: Find the meaning of the verb drown:
+Find the correct meaning of the verb drown:

 Try Again!